EmbSoft3/Sym2srec/README.md

 ### Symbols

-The wiki in the repository describes how used the symbol table exported in the S-Record file.
+The wiki in the repository describes how a loader can load external applications by resolving symbols in the S-Record file.

 ### Build